alangrainger/epic-journal/README.md

 #### Build Setup for Windows

+My build environment:

+- Windows 10
+- Node 7.9.0
+- NPM 4.2.0

-First, be sure that you have long paths enabled:
+Be sure that you have long paths enabled:

 Go to ```HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem```, find the key ```LongPathsEnabled ``` and change the value to 1.
 You may need to create